1981 attempted assassination of Ali Khamenei: Perpetrator

-According to Khamenei's website, the assassination was planned by Mojahedin-e Khalq (People's Mojahedin Organization of Iran).
+Khamenei's website claims that the assassination was planned by the People's Mojahedin Organization of Iran (MEK).

 In an article by self-proclaimed political activist Iraj Mesdaghi, who the MEK claims is an agent of the Iranian regime, Mesdaghi suggested the assassination attempt was perpetrated by a man named Amir Khan Zade.
 The Islamic Revolution Document Center identified the person who delivered the recorder as Masud Taqi Zade.

-Subsequent incident
+Subsequent incidents

-Later in that same month when explosion occurred on June 27, 1981, just one day later, a huge bombing at the headquarters of the Islamic Republican Party (IRP) in Tehran was conducted by the same assailant Mojahedin-e Khalq, according to several non-Iranian sources.
-The outcome killed at least 74.
+The day after the attempted assassination, a large bombing at the headquarters of the Islamic Republican Party (IRP) in Tehran was conducted by Khalq, according to several non-Iranian sources.
+The bombing killed at least 74.